 4. Mind control

 You’ve got your plan, you’ve made a manageable list and you’ve posted your reminders.
 Now it’s time to put your mind to it.

 That’s where your will power is and that will make or break your resolutions.
 Good news!
 There are steps you can take to strengthen your resolve, and they have other benefits, too.

 Studies have shown that expressing gratitude, feeling pride over accomplishments and having compassion for others can help with your self-control.

 So, when you’re at step one and forming your plan to achieve your resolutions for the year, make sure to include regular opportunities to practice gratitude, set smaller, incremental goals you can celebrate along the way, and look for ways to help others, whether it’s your friends and family, or volunteering for those in need.

 Follow these tips to make your resolutions stick.
 And if, after a while, you find yourself struggling, don’t worry.
 Just start again!
 Click here for tips to get back on track.
-To learn how the BodyKey SmartLoss program or other Nutrilite products can help with your goals, visit the websites for Amway US or Amway Canada.
+To learn more about how Amway products can help you reach your goals, talk to an Amway Business Owner or click on the links below.

 To learn more about Amway, its brands and its products,